guangqian-guo/GleSAM/degraded_utils/README.md

 ## Dataset Composition
 The datasets we used include: Thinobject-5K-train, MSRA, LVIS-train for training; ECSSD, COCO, LVIS-test, Thinobject-5K-test for testing.

-You can download the clear images from [Baidu Netdisk (53eh)](https://pan.baidu.com/s/126I9wnqDp6UWyZw09nacaw).
+You can download the training set and test set from [Baidu Netdisk (53eh)](https://pan.baidu.com/s/126I9wnqDp6UWyZw09nacaw) or [Huggingface](https://huggingface.co/guogq/GleSAM).

 ```bash
 datas